ADAPT: An Autonomous Forklift for Construction Site Operation

-Efficient material logistics play a critical role in controlling costs and schedules in the construction industry.
+\abstract[Abstract]{Efficient material logistics are critical in controlling costs and schedules in the construction industry.
 However, manual material handling remains prone to inefficiencies, delays, and safety risks.
-Autonomous forklifts offer a promising solution to streamline on-site logistics, reducing reliance on human operators and mitigating labor shortages.
-This paper presents the development and evaluation of ADAPT (Autonomous Dynamic All-terrain Pallet Transporter), a fully autonomous off-road forklift designed for construction environments.
-Unlike structured warehouse settings, construction sites pose significant challenges, including dynamic obstacles, unstructured terrain, and varying weather conditions.
-To address these challenges, our system integrates AI-driven perception techniques with traditional approaches for decision making, planning, and control, enabling reliable operation in complex environments.
-We validate the system through extensive real-world testing, comparing its continuous performance against an experienced human operator across various weather conditions.
-Our findings demonstrate that autonomous outdoor forklifts can operate near human-level performance, offering a viable path toward safer and more efficient construction logistics.
+Autonomous forklifts offer a solution to streamline on-site logistics, reducing reliance on human operators and mitigating labor shortages.
+This paper presents the development and evaluation of ADAPT (Autonomous Dynamic All-terrain Pallet Transporter), an autonomous off-road forklift designed for construction environments.
+Unlike structured warehouses, construction sites pose significant challenges, including dynamic obstacles, unstructured terrain, and varying weather conditions.
+To address these challenges, our system integrates AI-driven perception with traditional approaches for decision making, planning, and control, enabling reliable operation in complex environments.
+We validate the system through extensive real-world testing, comparing its performance against an experienced human operator across various weather conditions.
+Our findings demonstrate that autonomous outdoor forklifts can operate near human-level performance, offering a viable path toward safer and more efficient construction logistics.}